 A bit of history.
 Interestingly enough, in 1400 BC, about 50 or so years after the last plague, the Pharaoh of the day, Pharaoh Akhenaten, changed Egypt into a monotheistic culture.
 He gave his reasoning for doing so by claiming there was only one true god and pointing to a “war” among the true god and the other 1,000 plus false gods, in which the false gods were destroyed.
 Temples and statues of the false gods were abandoned and even destroyed.
 Priest of the false gods lost their social power and political standing.
 A new city was built and dedicated to this one true god.
 No images of the newly recognized one true god were allowed to be created.
 No worshiping of the other false gods was allowed, with strict enforcement in the new Egyptian capital city.

-Amidst other societal and political pressures, many high standing priests lost their power.
+Amidst other societal and political pressures, as mentioned before many high standing priests lost their power.
 After Pharaoh Akhenaten died and his son, Pharaoh Tutankhamun A/K/A King Tut, took power, working with his advisors they returned the Egyptian people to their polytheism roots.
 But the history of Egyptian culture’s brief encounter with a monotheistic belief structure remains.
 The more I study the history behind this event, the more I find that the truth cannot be denied.